-You’re sitting in the client’s office with a process narrative that was copied from the prior year file.
+You are sitting in the client’s office with a process narrative that was copied from the PY file.
 The narrative says three-way matching happens before every payment.
 You ask the AP clerk to show you the last invoice she processed.
-She pulls it up, and there’s no goods receipt attached.
+She pulls it up, and there is no goods receipt attached.
 “Oh, we stopped doing that in June,” she says.
-That prior year narrative just became your biggest risk.
+That PY narrative just became your biggest risk.
 A walkthrough would have caught this in the first week of interim, before you built your control reliance strategy on a control that no longer operates.

-A walkthrough test under ISA 315.A178 traces a single transaction from origination through to recording in the financial statements (including IT processing steps) to confirm that the auditor’s understanding of the process and the controls within it is accurate, identifying design deficiencies and points where controls may not operate as described.
+A walkthrough test under ISA 315 .A178 traces a single transaction from origination to recording in the financial statements, including IT processing steps, to confirm the auditor’s understanding of the process and controls is accurate, and to identify design deficiencies.

 What ISA 315 requires and why walkthroughs exist

 ISA 315 (Revised 2019) restructured how auditors obtain an understanding of the entity’s system of internal control.
 The standard doesn’t use the word “walkthrough” in its requirements paragraphs.
-But ISA 315.A178 explicitly describes the procedure: tracing a transaction through the information system, including the IT applications involved, from initiation to its reflection in the financial records.
+But ISA 315 .A178 explicitly describes the procedure: tracing a transaction through the information system, including the IT applications involved, from initiation to its reflection in the financial records.
+The application material is clear that this is one of the procedures available to confirm your understanding of a process and the controls within it.

 The purpose of a walkthrough is narrow and specific.
 It doesn’t test whether a control operates effectively over a period (that’s ISA 330.8 territory).
 It confirms that the process you’ve documented in your risk assessment actually matches what happens on the ground.
 If your process narrative says the financial controller reviews and approves journal entries above €10K, the walkthrough confirms that this step exists, that the financial controller is the person who does it, that there’s evidence of their review, and that the IT system enforces the approval threshold.

+This sounds straightforward.
 In practice, walkthroughs fail for two reasons.
 First, teams treat them as a formality rather than an investigation.
 They select a clean transaction, trace it through, confirm it matches the narrative, and move on.
+The walkthrough adds no information the team didn’t already have.
 Second, teams confuse walkthroughs with control testing.
-They walk through five or ten transactions and call them “walkthroughs” when the file actually needs a test of operating effectiveness under ISA 330.8.
+They walk through five or ten transactions and call them “walkthroughs” when the file actually needs a test of operating effectiveness under ISA 330.8 .
+The result is a procedure that satisfies neither objective.

 Walkthroughs versus tests of controls: the distinction that matters